web-platform-tests/wpt/docs/test-style-guidelines.md

 considered tests of user interaction and are not run with the majority of the tests.

-In general, any test that is so long that it needs scrolling can be split into several smaller tests, so in practice this isn't much of a problem.
+Any test that is so long that it needs scrolling can usually be split into several smaller tests, so in practice this isn't much of a problem.